CartoDB/analytics-toolbox-core/clouds/redshift/modules/doc/s2/S2_FROMLONGLAT.md

 **Description**

-Returns the S2 cell ID representation for a given level of detail and geographic coordinates.
+Returns the S2 cell ID representation for a requested resolution and geographic coordinates.

 * `longitude`: `FLOAT8` horizontal coordinate of the map.
 * `latitude`: `FLOAT8` vertical coordinate of the map.